Rising sea levels. Drought. Wildfires… Faster data. The Internet of Everything. A “need” to buy a 5G Phone…

 Scholar Richard Maxwell says your Smartphone should have a tailpipe on it, so you understand it is connected to the physical infrastructure that affects our planet.
 It’s not just a magical box.
 According to a November 2020 report by InterDigital and ABI Research, the energy consumption of the wireless industry is poised to grow a staggering 160% by 2030, primarily due to 5G.
+A typical 5G base station consumes up to twice or more the power of a 4G base station, says Industry analyst MTN.

 This 2019 report by the climate think tank The Shift Project shows the serious environmental impact of our digital revolution and calls for urgent action to reduce our use of cell phones, wireless and the internet of things (IOT).